huggingface/blog/notebooks-hub.md

 - Notebooks help document how people can use your models and datasets; sharing notebooks in the same place as your models and datasets makes it easier for others to use the resources you have created and shared on the Hub.
 - Many people use the Hub to develop a Machine Learning portfolio.
 You can now supplement this portfolio with Jupyter Notebooks too.
-- Support for one-click direct opening notebooks hosted on the hub in [Google Colab](https://medium.com/google-colab/hugging-face-notebooks-x-colab-722d91e05e7c), making notebooks on the Hub an even more powerful experience.
+- Support for one-click direct opening notebooks hosted on the Hub in [Google Colab](https://medium.com/google-colab/hugging-face-notebooks-x-colab-722d91e05e7c), making notebooks on the Hub an even more powerful experience.
 Look out for future announcements!